sonatype-nexus-community/nexus-repository-r/README.md

 All released versions can be found [here](https://github.com/sonatype-nexus-community/nexus-repository-r/releases).

 ## Installing the plugin
 Starting from Nexus Repository Manager 3.20+ `R` format is already included.
 So there are no need to install it.
-But if you want to reinstall plugin with your improvements then next instructions will be useful for you.
+But if you want to reinstall the plugin with your improvements then following instructions will be useful. <br> <b>Note:</b> Using an unofficial version of the plugin is not supported by the Sonatype Support team.

 ### Permanent Reinstall